top of page

 Professional Service: CV

 Student research mentorship, particularly for undergraduate students, is incredibly important to me because it was through that experience that I developed my own interest in social work research.
 One of the projects I am proudest of (at least to date) is the work I did in the summer of 2015 with the Catawba Indian Nation Senior Center.
 I led a team of fifteen students on a short-term evaluation project where students went door-to-door to interview 400 of the reservation seniors.
 In addition to being responsible for student training and project implementation, I felt the experience provided an avenue for me to build rapport with each of the students and help them grow their professional skill sets.
-If you are interested in pursuing an independent study as part of your time as a social work student at the University of Kentucky, I hope you will reach out to me.
+If you are interested in pursuing an independent study as part of your time as a social work student at Saint Louis University, I hope you will reach out to me.

 bottom of page